mrkline/ece453/doc/schemas.md

 ## Stop

 To stop a running game, a message with type "stop" is sent to the system with an empty payload object.

+## Status

+To get the status of the system, a message of type "get status" is sent to the system with an empty payload object.
+Future versions of the protocol may have this request contain a payload indicating which fields to fetch instead of mandating a monolithic update.

+## Status response

+Instead of the usual response (see above), status requests will be met with a message of type "status response" with the following payload:

+- "running" - A boolean indicating whether the game is currently running.
+If this value is false, no other fields will be contained in the payload.

+- "time remaining" - An integer indicating the number of remaining seconds, or -1 if the current game has no time limit.

+- "winning score" - An integer indicating the score required to win a game, or -1 if the current game has no score limit.

+- "number of players" - The number of players currently playing the game

+- "player stats" - An array of objects containing the following fields:

+  - "score" - An integer representing the player's current score

+  - "hits" - The number of hits the player has gotten so far

+## Results

+To get the detailed results of a match, a message of type "get results" is sent to the system with an empty payload.
+This must be done _after_ a match has been run.
+Future versions of the protocol may have this request contain a payload indicating which fields to fetch instead of mandating a monolithic update.

+## Results response

+Instead of the usual response (see above), results requests will be met with a message of type "results response" with the following payload:

+- "number of players" - The number of players currently playing the game

+- "player stats" - An array of objects containing the following fields:

+  - "score" - An integer representing the player's final score

+  - "hits" - The number of hits the player got in the round

+  - "shots" - An array of objects, each one representing a shot the player took, containing the following information:

+        - "time" - An integer representing the time at which the shot was taken, in milliseconds since the game started.

+        - "hit" - A boolean indicating whether or not the shot was a hit

+        - "movement" - An array of decimal tuples of the form `{x, y, z}` which indicates motion leading up to the shot.
+                       These values will be at a known, to be determined interval.